 - The amount of blood removed along with fat is as little as 1% or less.

 - The slow absorption of the tumescent solution into the subcutaneous tissue allows for gradual intravascular volume replacement.
 This maintains equilibrium within the body throughout the procedure, minimizing the risk of complications.

-- The anesthesia is slowly removed from the body, which means the patient is still anesthetized after the procedure, which reduced the need for too many additional medications, and thus risks of complications as well as additional costs are also reduced.
+- The anesthesia is slowly drained from the body, which means you are still anesthetized after the procedure, thereby minimizing pain.
+This reduces the need for too many additional medications, and reduces risk of complications.
+This can also reduce cost.